LittleGreenViper/NACC/README.md

 ## Widgets

-As of version 5.4, you can add widgets to your iPhone, iPad, or Mac screens.
+You can add widgets to your device screens.

 ## Watch App

-As of version 6.0, there is a companion Watch app, with complications.
+The iOS app has a companion Watch app, with complications.

 ## Dependencies